Martin Fowler (EastEnders): 1985–2007

 Pauline's influence over Martin starts putting a strain on his marriage.
 Things worsen when Sonia finds out that Martin and Pauline have been visiting her and Martin's daughter (now named Rebecca) against her wishes.
 Their marriage breaks down, due to Sonia's affair with a fellow student, Naomi Julien (Petra Letang).
-Martin is devastated but she soon regrets it when Martin is given custody of their daughter following the death of her legal guardian and they frequently exclude her from Rebecca's life.
+Martin is devastated but she soon regrets it when Martin is given custody of their daughter following the death of her adoptive parents and they frequently exclude her from Rebecca's life.
 Martin tries to move on by dating Carly Wicks (Kellie Shirley) briefly, stirring up some jealousy in Sonia.
 Immediately after they divorce, they begin to regret it and sleep together.
 They then secretly reunite and hope to keep it from Pauline but she eventually finds out and they argue.
 Pauline prepares to leave but the house catches fire, and Martin saves her.
 Pauline then claims that she is dying from a brain tumour.
 In fact, she is faking it to make sure that Martin ends his relationship with Sonia, which he eventually does.
 However, Martin is stunned when it is revealed that Pauline has been lying.

 When Martin discovers that his mother is leaving for the United States on Christmas Day, he tries to persuade her to stay, but her decision is final.
 On Christmas Day, Martin proposes to Sonia again and she accepts, but later that day he discovers his mother's dead body in the Square.
 Martin believes Joe murdered her, but Sonia confesses that she is responsible, as she had hit her earlier.
 After they fight, the police arrive and Sonia is arrested on suspicion of murder.
 She is released and he forbids her to see Rebecca.
 Pauline's post-mortem results are announced and Martin is told that Pauline's death was caused by a severe blow to the head.
 Sonia goes on the run with Rebecca, leaving Martin devastated.
 He tries to find them to no avail and when he hears Phil Mitchell helped Sonia and Rebecca escape, he kidnaps Phil's son Ben (Charlie Jones) and holds him on the rail bridge.
 Phil manages to convince Martin to let Ben go.
 Sonia and Rebecca soon return and Martin calls the police to arrest her.
 It is later revealed that Joe killed Pauline.
 When Pauline's will is read, she gives Martin possession of the house but only if he does not live with Sonia.
 Martin and Sonia reunite anyway and they, Rebecca and Pauline's dog, Betty, leave Walford together.
 It is later revealed they are touring the US, staying with Martin's sister, Michelle.